National flag: Process of adoption

 The flag of Germany, for instance, was a tricolour of black-white-red under the German Empire, inherited from the North German Confederation (1866).
 The Weimar Republic that followed adopted a black-red-gold tricolour.
-Nazi Germany went back to black-white-red in 1933, and black-red-gold was reinstituted by the two successor states, West Germany and East Germany, with East Germany's flag being defaced with Communist symbols, following World War II.
-Similarly the flag of Libya introduced with the creation of the Kingdom of Libya in 1951 was abandoned in 1969 with the coup d'état led by Muammar Gaddafi.
-It was used again by National Transitional Council and by anti-Gaddafi forces during the Libyan Civil War in 2011 and officially adopted by the Libyan interim Constitutional Declaration.
+Nazi Germany went back to black-white-red in 1933 before replacing it with a modified version of the Nazi party flag in 1935, and black-red-gold was reinstituted by the two successor states, West Germany and East Germany, with East Germany's flag being defaced with Communist symbols, following World War II.
+Following the reunification of Germany, the East German flag was retired from official use in favor of the plain West German tricolour.
+Subsequently, the East German flag became a symbol of Ostalgie, while the imperial tricolour became a symbol of the German far-right.
+Similarly, the flags of Libya and Syria introduced with the nations' independence were abandoned following the 1969 Libyan revolution and the 1963 Syrian coup d'état, respectively.
+They were used again by anti-government forces during civil wars in the midst of the Arab Spring before being reinstated as the national flags following said forces' victories in 2011 and 2024, respectively.